 This tool allows to send requests from your browser (local and custom API) or from our server (public API).
 If you want check local API, you must allow CORS in your SOAP API (more informations about CORS).

 You can load your WSDL in order to retrieve functions list, and generate XML requests.
 It is a beta version, it does not completely handle all WSDL / XSD rules.

 You can also call your SOAP webservice without load a WSDL, in this case go to request section below.

-You must allow CORS in your SOAP API.
-Example for CORS in php:
+You can allow CORS in your SOAP API, example for CORS in php:

 You can save your favorite soap requests so that you will find it during your next visits.

 Be careful, It is a local backup in your browser, it can be deleted at any time by your browser.

 SOAP is an application communication protocol, it is a format for sending and receiving messages based on Extensible Markup Language (XML).
 SOAP is extremely powerful, it provides a way to communicate between applications running on different operating systems.
 SOAP allows to invoke web services independent of language and platforms!